+If older Rs have problems remembering the year the Head/Wife/"Wife" finished school or completed some degree, probe for as much as he/she can remember (around what year or decade was it?), and record responses in an [F2] NOTE.

+KL62 We want the kind of training that results in skills and certification for jobs - e.g., trade school, secretarial school, cosmetology school, professional apprenticeships, ministry training.
+We do not want mini-courses in cooking, skiing, or other one-time, self-improvement courses.

+Also, we do not want other college degrees "lower" than the one reported at KL55.
+If R insists upon giving it, verify (i.e., probe) that the degree at KL55 is the highest and record the other here.

-- KL44 A GED ("General Equivalency Diploma") means Head/Wife /"Wife" took an exam to earn a diploma that is the equivalent of a high school diploma.
-If older Rs have problems remembering the year the Head/Wife /"Wife" finished school or completed some degree, probe for as much as he/she can remember (around what year or decade was it?), and record responses in an F2 note. - KL46 Record the number of grades Head/Wife /"Wife" finished.
+- KL66 (Mo, Yr).
+If older Rs have problems remembering the year the Head/Wife/"Wife" finished school or completed some degree, probe for as much as he/she can remember (around what year or decade was it?), and record responses in an [F2] NOTE. - KL68.
+This is Head's/Wife's" religious preference "NONE" is an acceptable answer, and if R prefers not to answer, don't probe.

-- KL49.
-Record the number of grades Head/Wife /"Wife" finished. - KL51.
-"College" includes junior/community colleges, universities and graduate school. - KL53.
-This is the highest year of college completed. - KL55.
-This information is used to compare how people with different kinds of degrees from various types of higher education institutions do economically.
-At KL56, we want the institution where Head/Wife /"Wife" received his/her highest degree, which may not be the same as the last college attended. - KL62 We want the kind of training that results in skills and certification for jobs-e.g., trade school, secretarial school, cosmetology school, professional apprenticeships, ministry training.
-We do not want mini-courses in cooking, skiing, or other onetime, self-improvement courses.
-Also, we do not want other college degrees "lower" than the one reported at K48L55.
-If R insists upon giving it, verify (i.e., probe) that the degree at K48L55 is the highest and record the other here. - KL68.
-This is Head/Wife's/"wife's" religious preference-NONE is an acceptable answer, and if Respondent prefers not to answer, don't probe.
-If you select 08 PROTESTANT, K62L69 is a follow-up question asking for the specific denomination.
-If the P gives the specific Protestant denomination of the specific denomination.
+If you ENTER [8-PROTESTANT], KL69 is a follow-up question asking for the specific denomination.

-the specific denomination.
-If the R gives the specific Protestant denomination at K61L68, please select 08 - PROTESTANT at K61L68 (do not mark 97 - OTHER) and select the specific denomination at K62L69.
+If the R gives the specific Protestant denomination at KL68, ENTER [8-PROTESTANT] and then select the specific denomination at KL69.
+Do not ENTER [97-OTHER (SPECIFY)].

-- KL70.
+KL70.
 This means the number of years in which any work was done, not total work time.
-For instance, if the Head/Wife /"Wife" worked two months in 1982 and six months in 1993, that amounts to two years worked for the purposes of this question.
-Count time in the armed services as work years. - KL71.
+For instance, if the Head/Wife/"Wife" worked two months in 1982 and six months in 1993, that amounts to two years worked for the purposes of this question.
+Count time in the armed services as work years.

+KL71.
 Thirty-five hours or more per week is full-time.

-If an actual # of years are entered for the previous question (KL70), then "96-All years since 18" is not allowed here, even if # of years entered happens to equal all the years since age 18.
+If an actual # of years are entered for the previous question (KL70), then [96-ALL YEARS SINCE 18] is not allowed here, even if # of years entered happens to equal all the years since age 18.